Highlights from the Ratings and Financial Report for ZTO Express (Cayman) Inc. (ZTO)

 Goldman gave a rating of “Neutral” to ZTO, setting the target price at $44 in the report published on October 20th of the previous year.

-Volatility was left at 4.58%, however, over the last 30 days, the volatility rate increased by 4.42%, as shares sank -7.92% for the moving average over the last 20 days.
-Over the last 50 days, in opposition, the stock is trading -5.50% lower at present.
+Volatility was left at 4.55%, however, over the last 30 days, the volatility rate increased by 5.06%, as shares sank -4.16% for the moving average over the last 20 days.
+Over the last 50 days, in opposition, the stock is trading +2.71% upper at present.

-During the last 5 trading sessions, ZTO fell by -1.90%, which changed the moving average for the period of 200-days by -11.64% in comparison to the 20-day moving average, which settled at $25.74.
-In addition, ZTO Express (Cayman) Inc. saw -11.42% in overturn over a single year, with a tendency to cut further losses.
+During the last 5 trading sessions, ZTO rose by +3.50%, which changed the moving average for the period of 200-days by -0.99% in comparison to the 20-day moving average, which settled at $25.54.
+In addition, ZTO Express (Cayman) Inc. saw -3.58% in overturn over a single year, with a tendency to cut further losses.

 Stock Fundamentals for ZTO